stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

   Our first act after finding the bodies in the shelter was to photograph and open the row of insane graves with the five-pointed snow mounds.
-We could not help noticing the resemblance of these monstrous mounds, with their clusters of grouped dots, to poor Lake&rsquo;s descriptions of the strange greenish soapstones; and when we came on some of the soapstones themselves in the great mineral pile we found the likeness very close indeed.
-The whole general formation, it must be made clear, seemed abominably suggestive of the starfish-head of the Archaean entities; and we agreed that the suggestion must have worked potently upon the sensitised minds of Lake&rsquo;s overwrought party.
+We could not help noticing the resemblance of these monstrous mounds, with their clusters of grouped dots, to poor Lake's descriptions of the strange greenish soapstones; and when we came on some of the soapstones themselves in the great mineral pile we found the likeness very close indeed.
+The whole general formation, it must be made clear, seemed abominably suggestive of the starfish-head of the Archaean entities; and we agreed that the suggestion must have worked potently upon the sensitised minds of Lake's overwrought party.
 Our own first sight of the actual buried entities formed a horrible moment, and sent the imaginations of Pabodie and myself back to some of the shocking primal myths we had read and heard.
-We all agreed that the mere sight and continued presence of the things must have co&ouml;perated with the oppressive polar solitude and daemon mountain wind in driving Lake&rsquo;s party mad.
+We all agreed that the mere sight and continued presence of the things must have co&ouml;perated with the oppressive polar solitude and daemon mountain wind in driving Lake's party mad.

-  For madness&mdash;centring in Gedney as the only possible surviving agent&mdash;was the explanation spontaneously adopted by everybody so far as spoken utterance was concerned;
+  For madness--centring in Gedney as the only possible surviving agent--was the explanation spontaneously adopted by everybody so far as spoken utterance was concerned;
 though I will not be so naive as to deny that each of us may have harboured wild guesses which sanity forbade him to formulate completely.
-Sherman, Pabodie, and McTighe made an exhaustive a&euml;roplane cruise over all the surrounding territory in the afternoon, sweeping the horizon with field-glasses in quest of Gedney and of the various missing things; but nothing came to light.
+Sherman, Pabodie, and McTighe made an exhaustive aëroplane cruise over all the surrounding territory in the afternoon, sweeping the horizon with field-glasses in quest of Gedney and of the various missing things; but nothing came to light.
 The party reported that the titan barrier range extended endlessly to right and left alike, without any diminution in height or essential structure.
 On some of the peaks, though,